 Intriguing isn’t it?
 And if you’re one of those who’ve been thinking that God’s own country is all about backwaters, pack your bags and get going to discover the charm of these famous temples in Kochi.
 Plan a fabulous Kerala holiday, and explore this paradise like never before.

 Frequently Asked Questions About Temples In Kochi

-A. There is no fixed number but some of the famous temples in Kochi are Shree Krishna Temple, Dharmanath Jain Temple, Thrikkakara Temple, and Kallil Temple.
+There is no fixed number, however, the place is known for its religious hubs. some of the famous temples in Kochi are Shree Krishna Temple, Dharmanath Jain Temple, Thrikkakara Temple, and Kallil Temple.